Updated: July 2025

 You know by now how valuable your 401(k) can be for retirement.
 But knowledge alone doesn’t build wealth.
 You must take action today to maximize this financial opportunity.

 Contribute at least enough to get any matching offered by your employer.
 Then increase your rate every year until saving 10-15% of your pay.
+Take advantage of new features like emergency withdrawal provisions and enhanced catch-up contributions if you’re eligible.
+Consider student loan matching if your employer offers it.
 Open a Roth IRA too and fund it fully if possible.
 Stay invested for the long run through all markets ups and downs.
 Meet with a financial advisor to craft a personalized retirement plan using tax-advantaged accounts and sound investment strategies tailored to your needs.

 Your older self will look back in gratitude at the gift of financial freedom and stability you provided.
 But that gift requires your deliberate action and discipline today.
 Seize control of your financial future through your 401(k) and other retirement accounts.
 Let the power of tax-advantaged, compounded growth over time turn your steady contributions into a nest egg that provides income for life.